On our kamado smoker reviews, you will discover the best kamado smokers out there.

 How do Kamado Smokers work?

-We’ve already mentioned that kamado smokers are essentially charcoal smokers.
+We’ve already mentioned that kamado smokers are necessarily charcoal smokers.
 However, they can produce a much better meat flavor.

-Very well insulated thanks to their full sides, kamado smokers need less charcoal and oxygen to work.
+Very well insulated thanks to their full sides, kamado smokers need less charcoal and oxygen to working.
 As a result, the airflow out of the smoker’s chimney is considerably reduced.

 As the meat heats up, a lot of liquid evaporates from its surfaces.
 And the stronger the airflow in the smoker, the more the meat dries out.
 Pork shoulders, for example, may lose as much as 30% of their weight in an offset smoker.
 In a kamado smoker, water loss often does not exceed 20%.

 Because kamado smokers have low airflow, the evaporation in them is very reduced.
 Finally, you get meat that is noticeably juicier.

-Not that charcoal smokers can’t smoke great meat, but if you want to try out something new, a kamado smoker will allow you that.
+Not that charcoal smokers can’t smoke high meat, but if you want to try out something new, a kamado smoker will allow you that.

 The advantage of using Kamado Smokers